prmr/SoftwareDesign/modules/Module-01.md

 For maximum learning effectiveness, I recommend peeking at the [answers](answers/Answers-01.md) only after giving the problems an honest try.

-0. Implement class `Card` as a single enumerated type.
+1. Implement class `Card` as a single enumerated type.
 For the purpose of the Solitaire application, does this look like a superior or inferior solution to version 7 of class `Card` seen in class?
 Why?
-Try writing down your answer in specific terms using terminology seen in the course.
-This will be an excellent practice for the exams.
+Try writing down your answer in specific terms using terminology seen in the book.
-0. Extend the `Suit` enumerated type in `Card` to include a method `color()` that returns the color of the suit.
+2. Extend the `Suit` enumerated type in `Card` to include a method `color()` that returns the color of the suit.
 The return type should be a new enumerated type `Color`.
-0. Extend version 7 of class `Card` to support the concept of a "Joker" (a special card that is not in any suit) while keeping the class as well-encapsulated as possible.
+3. Extend version 7 of class `Card` to support the concept of a "Joker" (a special card that is not in any suit) while keeping the class as well-encapsulated as possible.
-0. Further extend your class to support any number of distinct jokers.
+4. Further extend your class to support any number of distinct jokers.
 For example, a "high" joker vs. a "low" joker, or even three jokers, etc. Again, try to keep things well-encapsulated and respectful of the class design guidelines seen in the reading.
-0. Add a method `getCards()` to the `Deck` class that returns the cards in the deck without breaking encapsulation.
+5. Add a method `getCards()` to the `Deck` class that returns the cards in the deck without breaking encapsulation.
-0. Create a new class called `MultiDeck` that contains a list of decks (some card games require multiple decks).
+6. Create a new class called `MultiDeck` that contains a list of decks (some card games require multiple decks).
 Make the class copyable through a copy constructor.
 First, make a shallow copy of the decks contained.
 Use the debugger to confirm that the decks in a multi-deck are shared between an original multi-deck and its copies.
 Then, use deep copying to make copied multi-decks fully distinct object graphs.
 Use Design by Contract and the `assert` statement to clarify the class's interface.
-0. Create a UML Object Diagram of a `MultiDeck` instance.
+7. Create a UML Object Diagram of a `MultiDeck` instance.
-0. Study JetUML's [MultiLineString](https://github.com/prmr/JetUML/blob/v1.0/src/ca/mcgill/cs/stg/jetuml/framework/MultiLineString.java) class and assess the quality of its encapsulation.
+8. Study JetUML's [MultiLineString](https://github.com/prmr/JetUML/blob/v1.0/src/ca/mcgill/cs/stg/jetuml/framework/MultiLineString.java) class and assess the quality of its encapsulation.
 Is it possible to modify its state without going through its methods?

 ---